 Gift Giving Opportunities

 For many years, the American Indian Studies Center has been involved in American Indian communities and the issues that affect them.
-In addition to supporting academic work on American Indian issues, the Center has also supported conferences and symposia on diverse issues, such as repatriation, tirbal recognition, California tribes, the Indian Child Welfare Act, gaming, Project Peacemaker, and Project HOOP.
+In addition to supporting academic work on American Indian issues, the Center has also supported conferences and symposia on repatriation, tribal recognition, California tribes, the Indian Child Welfare Act, gaming, Project Peacemaker, and Project HOOP.

 By donating to the Friends of the American Indian Studies Center, your gift may be used for the following: